Abhinav-Abster/splash-screen/quagsire/README.md

-# quagsire-splashscreen
+# gif-splashscreen
-A simple splash screen for plasma kde that shows a **gif** of a running quagsire
+A simple splash screen for plasma kde that shows a **gif** of ur choice

 ![Image](contents/previews/splash.png)